All maps archive

 A custom jukebox song is a new entry in Minecraft's jukebox_song registry.
 On Java 1.21 and later that registry is data driven, so a datapack can add your own disc next to the vanilla ones instead of overwriting them.
 This builder writes the registry JSON and the matching resource-pack sound, then packs both into one bundle you install and play.
 Everything runs in your browser, so no audio is uploaded.

-Each song needs a jukebox_song JSON with four fields: the sound_event id that points at your audio, a description for the disc tooltip, the length_in_seconds so the disc stops on time, and the comparator_output from 0 to 15 that redstone reads when the disc plays.
+Each song needs a jukebox_song JSON with four fields: the sound_event whose sound_id points at your audio, a description for the disc tooltip, the length_in_seconds so the disc stops on time, and the comparator_output from 0 to 15 that redstone reads when the disc plays.
 The tool fills the length from your audio automatically and shows the exact JSON as you type.

 The download is a bundle with two folders.
 Put datapack/ in your world's datapacks folder and resourcepack/ in your resource packs folder, enable both, and run /reload.
 The datapack registers the song, the resource pack supplies the Ogg Vorbis audio, and a /give command (shown after the build) hands you a disc that plays it.

 The link between the datapack and the resource pack is the sound event.
-Your jukebox_song JSON lists a sound_event like mypack:music_disc.my_song.
+Your jukebox_song JSON carries a sound_id like mypack:music_disc.my_song.
 The resource pack's sounds.json then maps the event path music_disc.my_song to the file assets/mypack/sounds/music_disc.my_song.ogg.
 Get either side wrong and the disc spins silently, which is the most common reason a custom disc plays nothing.

 Java Edition only plays Ogg Vorbis for custom sounds, so any mp3, wav, m4a or webm you add is decoded and re-encoded to Ogg Vorbis in your browser at build time.
 The sound uses the record category, the same as vanilla discs, so the music volume slider controls it and your other sounds keep working.